-Signal Group Signal Name Active I/O Description Utility BDFAIL Board Fail Low I/O When this signal is asserted, the SFAILO signal is asserted if the SYSFAIL inhibit bit is not set.
-Reset Control LRSTI Local Reset Input Low - When this signal is asserted, the PCI bus internal logic is reset.
+Signal Group Signal Name Active I/O Description Reset Control LRSTI Local Reset Input Low Ι When this signal is asserted, the PCI bus internal logic is reset.
 This signal should be connected to the boards local bus reset signal.
 LRSTO Local Reset Output Low 0 When this signal is asserted, the PCI bus logic on the board should be reset.
 This signal should be combined with other reset signals to generate the local bus reset signal.
-LSRSTI Local System Reset Input Low 1 When this signal is asserted, the LRSTO signal is asserted.
+LSRSTI Local System Reset Input Low Ι When this signal is asserted, the LRSTO signal is asserted.
 This signal allows on board logic to generate a VMEbus system reset.
-PURSTI Power Up Reset Input Low 1 PURSTI is asserted at power up.
+PURSTI Power Up Reset Input Low Ι PURSTI is asserted at power up.
 Interrupt INTA INTD Low 0 These pins are the PCI bus interrupt outputs.
 Hardware Configuration HWC_PFU High I When Tsi148 is configured in 32-bit PCI mode and this signal is low, the 64-bit extension signals are driven.
 When Tsi148 is configured in 32-bit PCI mode and this signal is high, the 64-bit extension signals are tri-stated.
-PCIPUEN High - When this signal is asserted, the internal PCI bus pull ups are enable.
+PCIPUEN High I When this signal is asserted, the internal PCI bus pull ups are enable.
 When this signal is negated, the internal PCI bus pull ups are disabled.
-PCIMC High When this signal is asserted, the PCI drivers are configured with a 40 ohm impedance for point-to-point operation.
+PCIMC High I When this signal is asserted, the PCI drivers are configured with a 40 ohm impedance for point-to-point operation.
 When this signal is negated, the PCI drivers are configured with a 20 ohm impedance for multi-point operation.
+PLL PLL_TEN High I When this signal is high, the PLL_TUNE signals are used to tune the PLL.
+PLL_TUNE [9:0] High Ι When the PLL_TEN signal is asserted, these signals are used to tune the PLL.
+When PLL_TEN signal is negated, the PLL tune bits are internally controlled.
+PLL_RSTI Low Ι When this signal is asserted, the PLL is reset.
+PLL_OUTA - - PLL Output: This output is internally disabled.